eyeccc/Binning/README.md

 Link to paper-preprint coming soon...

 # Usage
-You can choose your own dataset  from Browse botton.
+You can choose your own dataset  from Browse button.
 Note that we only implement the front-end part.
 Due to browser security issue, it cannot get the full path of the file.
 Thus, your file should be in the same directory of texture.html.